shawnlintw/arduino-LoRa/README.md

 # Arduino LoRa

+** This is a fork from szotsaki/arduino-LoRa repository.
-**This is a fork from [sandeepmistry's](https://github.com/sandeepmistry/arduino-LoRa) repository with my own changes.
+***This is a fork from [sandeepmistry's](https://github.com/sandeepmistry/arduino-LoRa) repository with my own changes.
 I try to keep this repository in pair with that one and sync back the code changes from there.**

 An [Arduino](https://arduino.cc/) library for sending and receiving data using [LoRa](https://www.lora-alliance.org/) radios.